e-rabello/pokedex/README.md

 You can see what it actually looks like here: https://e-rabello.github.io/pokedex/

-My backend Pokédex-Like API is working and the frontend is basically fetching all pokémon from the DB.
-I need to populate my db with more Pokémon and add more details/info to each Pokémon.
+My backend Pokédex-like API is functioning, and the frontend is currently retrieving all Pokémon from the database.
+I need to populate my database with more Pokémon and add additional details and information to each one.
 It's pretty okay i guess, at least for now...